Looking to feed a gathering with little effort and a big flavor payoff?

 - Fill a 10-inch skillet with 1-inch of water.

 - Place the mussels in the skillet and cover.

-- Once the shells have opened, the mussels are steamed.
+- Once the shells have opened, the mussels are cooked.

-- Remove the mussels from the steaming liquid and set aside.
+- Remove the mussels from the liquid and set aside.

 - Once your second 10-minute timer has gone off, check your rice.
 The rice should be plumped.
 Look between the grains of rice towards the bottom of the skillet to determine if there is any additional liquid remaining.
 If there is, set your timer for two minutes and continue to simmer.
 Repeat the 2-minute timer until there is no additional liquid remaining.
 You may hear some gentle cracking as the rice is beginning to crisp up on the bottom – this is a good thing.